astropy/astropy/docs/stats/lombscargle.rst

 :math:`P_{false}`, it requires on order :math:`n_{boot} \approx 10/P_{false}`
 individual periodograms to be computed for the dataset.

-Computing the false alarm levels via these methods is straightforward with Astropy.
-Here we compute the
-10%, 5%, and 1% false alarm probability levels for the above dataset using the ``"baluev"`` method under the standard normalization:

-.. doctest-requires:: scipy

-  >>> probabilities = [0.1, 0.05, 0.01]
-  >>> ls = LombScargle(t, y, dy)
-  >>> ls.false_alarm_level(probabilities, method='baluev')   # doctest: +FLOAT_CMP
-  array([ 0.16933333,  0.18232647,  0.21081934])
+In all of this, it is important to keep in mind a few caveats:

+- False alarm probabilities are computed relative to a particular set of observing times, and a particular choice of frequency grid.
+- False alarm probabilities are conditioned upon the null hypothesis of data with no periodic component, and in particular say nothing quantitative about whether the data are actually consistent with a periodic model.
-Keep in mind that the false alarm probability is not related to whether the highest peak is the *correct* peak, but rather is the probability that the peak may have arisen by chance in the absence of a signal.
+- False alarm probabilities are not related to the question of whether the highest peak in a periodogram is the *correct* peak, and in particular are not especially useful in the case of observations with a strong aliasing pattern.

-For a detailed discussion of caveats to keep in mind when employing false alarm estimates, see [11]_.
+For a detailed discussion of these caveats and others when computing and interpreting false alarm probabilities, please refer to [11]_.

 Periodogram Algorithms
 ======================